Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 51.5-point total in four of five games (80%) this season.
+- Dallas and its opponents have gone over the current 51-point total in four of five games this season.

-- New England's games have yet to go over 51.5 points this season.
+- New England and its opponents have not yet combined to score more than 51 points in a game this season.

+- The combined points per game average of the two teams, 53.2, is 2.2 points above Sunday's over/under.

-- Sunday's over/under is 1.7 points lower than the two team's combined 53.2 points per game average.
+- This contest's total is 9.2 points greater than the 41.8 these two squads combine to surrender per game this season.

-- The 41.8 combined points per game that these two squads have allowed this season are 9.7 fewer than the 51.5 total in this contest.

-- Cowboys games this season feature an average total of 52.6 points, a number 1.1 points higher than Sunday's over/under.
+- The Cowboys and their opponents have scored an average of 52.6 points per game in 2020, 1.6 more than Sunday's total.

-- The 43.7 PPG average total in Patriots games this season is 7.8 points fewer than this game's over/under.

 Cowboys stats and trends

-- The Cowboys are 3-0 ATS when favored by 3.5 points or more this season.
+- The Cowboys have an ATS record of 3-0 in their three games when favored by 3.5 points or more so far this season.

-- Dallas' games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).
+- Dallas' games this year have hit the over on four of five set point totals (80%).

-- Dallas is 5-0 against the spread and 4-1 overall this season when the team scores more than 18.4 points.
+- Dallas is 5-0 against the spread and 4-1 overall this season when the team records more than 18.4 points.

-- When Dallas totals more than 317.6 yards, the team is 5-0 against the spread and 4-1 overall.
+- Dallas is 5-0 against the spread and 4-1 overall when the team amasses more than 317.6 yards.

-- This year, the Cowboys have five turnovers, one fewer than the Patriots have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Patriots.